-600.2 Competition Seats
+600.2 COMPETITION SEATS:

-- a) All homologated cars competing must be equipped with the FIA approved seats complying with FIA Standard 8855-1999 or 8862-2009. - b) For all other classes in rallies, it is highly recommended that cars be fitted with FIA approved competition seats.
-A Minimum of SANS or other international Safety Standards approved competition seats must be fitted. - c) Seat anchorage points and supports must comply fully with FIA Appendix J Art 253 Art 16.
-It is highly recommended that cars be fitted with a minimum 10.9 grade bolts for anchorage. - d) All of the above must be in a condition acceptable to the Technical Delegate and / or Scrutineer.
+- All homologated cars competing must be equipped with the FIA approved seats complying with FIA Standard 8855-1999, 8855-2021 or 8862-2009. - ii) For all other classes in rallies, it is highly recommended that cars be fitted with FIA approved competition seats.
+A Minimum of SANS or other international Safety Standards approved competition seats must be fitted. - iii) Seat anchorage points and supports must comply fully with FIA Appendix J Art 253 Art 16.
+It is highly recommended that cars be fitted with a minimum 10.9 grade bolts for anchorage. - iv) All of the above must be in a condition acceptable to the Technical Delegate and / or Scrutineer.

-600.3 Safety Harnesses
+600.3 SAFETY HARNESSES.